 Some treatment side effects might last a long time or might not even show up until years after you have finished treatment.
 Your doctor visits are a good time to ask questions and talk about any changes or problems you notice or concerns you have.

-A typical follow-up schedule for MCC might include physical exams every few months for the first couple of years, with more time between exams after that.
+A typical follow-up schedule for MCC might include physical exams, with complete skin and lymph node exams, every 3 to 6 months for the first 3 years, and then every 6 or 12 months after that.
 Some doctors might also recommend imaging tests such as PET/CT scans, especially for people who are at higher risk of the MCC returning (such as those who had a large tumor or more advanced disease).

 It’s also important for you to regularly examine your skin and lymph nodes.
 Most doctors recommend this at least monthly.
 You should see your doctor if you find any new lump or change in your skin.
-You should also report any new symptoms (for example, pain, cough, fatigue, or loss of appetite) that do not go away.
-If MCC returns, it is usually within the first couple of years after treatment, but it can sometimes come back many years later.
+You should also report any new symptoms (for example, pain, cough, fatigue, or loss of appetite) that don't go away.
+If MCC comes back, it's usually within the first couple of years after treatment, but it can sometimes come back many years later.

-Patients with MCC that does not go away completely with treatment will have a follow-up schedule based on their situation.
+Patients with MCC that doesn't go away completely with treatment will have a follow-up schedule based on their situation.

 Talk with your doctor about developing a survivorship care plan for you.
 This plan might include: